List of Moloka'i waterfalls

 - Pu'uka'oku Falls (˜840 m tall)

-Just some 4 km to the east there are next high sea cliffs rising some 750 - 800 m high.
-These cliffs contain the very impressive Kahiwa Falls (˜660 m tall).
-Contrary to the four previous falls, this waterfall for most part is falling in free fall and not sliding along oblique surface of basalt.
+Just some 4 km to the east there are the next high sea cliffs rising some 750 – 800 m high.
+These cliffs contain the very impressive Kahiwa Falls (˜660 m tall) with numerous tall jumps along the basalt cliff.

 When the wind is strong, Kahiwa Falls do not fall into the ocean - wind catches the water and rises it up again.